wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 ## The steps

-1. Create a folder in the Camtasia folder within "Movies".
+1. On a Mac Finder, create a folder in the Camtasia folder within the default "Movies" directory on Macs.
-2. In there create a PowerPoint file.
+2. Create a PowerPoint or other presentation file.

    ### Animation with narration